vindarel/common-lisp-course-in-videos/README.md

 > DEFCLASS, MAKE-INSTANCE, attributes (aka slots), slot options (initarg, initform, reader, writer, accessor, documentation), slot-value, generic functions, DEFMETHOD, dispatching on built-in types, how objects are lazily updated, Slime inspector actions, manipulating Slime presentations, unbound slots and SLOT-BOUNDP, Slime shortcuts to create objects…

+7.1b Quizz: CLOS crash test

+Quick questions to test your knowledge and practice your reading of code.

+Spot the well formed and malformed class definitions.

 7.2 CLOS crash course, part 2

 > Inheritance, multimethods, :around, :before and :after methods (think signals and overwriting default methods in other languages, that allow to control what happens when a method is called, if it is called at all), their order of execution, a Slime shortcut to export all symbols of a class at once…